EOEPCA/eoepca-killercoda/processing/calrissian/monitorproc.md

 Now the application is running.
-We can see, after few seconds, that a new namespace starting with `convert-url`{{}} is created,
+We can see, after a few seconds, that a new namespace starting with `convert-url`{{}} is created,

 ```
 kubectl get namespaces